dfinity/examples/motoko/hello-world/README.md

 1. Open a new terminal in the project directory.

-1. Start the Internet Computer netowrk locally by running the following command:
+1. Start the Internet Computer locally by running the following command:

     ```bash
     dfx start